KaiMagnusMueller/kaimagnus.de/_posts/2021-05-20-destinations-website.md

 After a few weeks of iteration, it became clear that we favored a bright design with one major foreground color and thin dark borders.
 During this time we merged our explorations and started working on one main concept.

 Almost naturally we got into an asynchronous working process, powered by leaving each other comments on our designs, the main reason being our different schedules during the working week.
-One evening, someone would leave a comment or question on someones design and the next day someone else would respond.
+One evening, I would leave a comment or question on Martins design, the next day Johanna would add another and Martin would respond.
 A process that worked really well for us.

 ## The New Site